dormeir999/flightstats_scraper/README.md

 ### Deployment: ###

-The airpot data need to be inputed as the first argument
+The airpot data csv file needs to be inputed as the first argument.

+### Testing: ###

+Before performing the scrape the scraper will first try to fetch the recent flights from the Hartsfield–Jackson Atlanta International Airport - The busiest airport in the world.
+If this succeeds, it will move on to scraping the supplied airport data csv file.